Segway

-A Segway is a two-wheeled, self-balancing personal transporter device invented by Dean Kamen.
+The Segway (/ˈsɛɡweɪ/ SEG-way) was a two-wheeled, self-balancing personal transporter invented by Dean Kamen.
 The name is a registered trademark of Segway Inc. It was brought to market in 2001 as the Segway HT, and then subsequently as the Segway PT.
-HT is an initialism for "human transporter" and PT for "personal transporter."
+HT is an initialism for "human transporter" and PT for "personal transporter".

-Ninebot, a Beijing-based transportation robotics startup rival, acquired Segway Inc. in April 2015, broadening the company to include other transportation devices.
-In June 2020, it was announced that it would no longer make the Segway PT.
+Ninebot, a Beijing-based rival, acquired Segway Inc. in April 2015, broadening the company to include other transportation devices.
+In June 2020, it was announced that it would no longer manufacture the Segway PT.